A.I. A.I. by an A.I.

 Ambient Poematron

 Ambient Poematron is a small box with a three-colour e-paper display that shows a newly generated poem every five minutes.
 If you like the current poem you can unplug it and it will stick around.
 Tea: like beverage; like drink; like fun. / A tea is an infusion drink. / Or a tea is an activity? / Who knows?
-The hardware consists of a Raspberry Pi Zero with a Waveshare black-white-red 2.

 Read more